Tubbz-alt/sbo-templates/README.rst

 - Create fast and safe templates.
 - Reading existing files templates for editing.
 - Repairs wrong templates.
-- Select editor for working (dafault is 'nano').
+- Select editor for working (dafault is 'vim').
 - Auto-import data from .info file
   (such as maintainer name, appllication name, version etc.)
 - Autocorrect the quotation mark in the .info file